 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government-wide statement of net position also reports 1) the differences between expected and actual pension plan experience and changes of pension plan actuarial assumptions, which are deferred and amortized over the average expected remaining service life of all employees that are provided with pension benefits, 2) the net difference between projected and actual earnings on pension plan investments, which are deferred and amortized over five years, and 3) changes in assumptions or other inputs to the total OPEB liability which are deferred and amortized over the average over the average expected remaining service life of all employees that are provided with resonance of pension and amortized over five years, and 3) changes in assumptions or other inputs to the total OPEB liability which are deferred and amortized over the average expected remaining service life of all employees that are provided with resonance of pension and amortized over the average expected remaining service life of all employees that are provided with health benefits.
+The government-wide statement of net position also reports 1) the differences between expected and actual pension plan experience and changes of pension plan actuarial assumptions, which are deferred and amortized over the average expected remaining service life of all employees that are provided with pension benefits, 2) the net difference between projected and actual earnings on pension plan investments, which are deferred and amortized over five years, and 3) changes in assumptions or other inputs to the total OPEB liability which are deferred and amortized over the average expected remaining service life of all employees that are provided with the total OPEB liability which are deferred and amortized over the average over the average expected remaining service life of all employees that are provided with the total OPEB liability which are deferred and amortized over the average over the average expected remaining service life of all employees that are provided with the total OPEB liability which are deferred and amortized over the average expected remaining service life of all employees that are provided with health benefits.